Buchanan Field Airport (CCR)

 Traffic Patterns

-- We try to accommodate pilots when they request the longer runway but these requests area addressed dependent upon traffic.
+- We try to accommodate pilots when they request the longer runway but these requests are dependent upon traffic.

 - Please make the request for a short approach or early turnout before executing the procedure.